 The road to Imlil has now been opened and electricity and telecoms are back in Imlil, which is not bad, just a little over three days after the quake.

 Imlil in many ways has considerably less damage than the worst hit villages that you are seeing on your TV.
-See these pictures taken yesterday (12th September) of the Imlil area. [ continued below ]
+See these pictures taken yesterday (12th September) of the Imlil area (these will autoplay). [ continued below ]

 Why is this?
 It's because most houses have used reinforced concrete during their construction as Imlil is a relatively rich area.
 Where did these funds to construct more stable buildings come from?
 The answer is tourism, which can clearly be a huge source of positive development.